tmorse01/boggle-game/README.md

 ### Algorithm

-The game uses a Depth-First Search (DFS) algorithm in the `solveBoard` function to find all possible words on the board.
+The game uses an optimized Depth-First Search (DFS) algorithm with Trie-based prefix checking in the `solveBoard` function to efficiently find all possible words on the board.
+This approach allows for early pruning of invalid search paths, significantly improving performance.
 See our [technical documentation](./docs/project-overview.md) for more details.

 ## 🤝 Contributing